andresgbecerra/co-induction-anguar/YDKJSY:Get started/Chapter 1: What is JS?/README.md

 **Web Assembly (WASM)**

 - WASM is a representation format more akin to Assembly that can be processed by a JS engine by skipping the parsing/compilation that the JS engine normally does.
 The parsing/compilation of a WASM-targeted program happen ahead of time (AOT); what’s distributed is a binary- packed program ready for the JS engine to execute with very minimal processing.
-- An initial motivation for WASM was clearly the potential per- formance improvements.
+- An initial motivation for WASM was clearly the potential performance improvements.
 While that continues to be a focus, WASM is additionally motivated by the desire to bring more parity for non-JS languages to the web platform.
 > WASM relieves the pressure to add features to JS that are mostly/exclusively intended to be used by transpiled programs from other languages.
 > WASM isn’t only for the web, and WASM also isn’t JS.